AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 Since this type of authentication requirement is expected to be limited to certain run modes and to a small subset of trees within the content repository, tracking of the requirement mixin type and the login path properties is conditional.
 And, it is bound to a corresponding configuration that defines the supported paths (see Configuration Options below).
 Therefore, only changes within the scope of these supported paths trigger an update of the OSGi registration, elsewhere both the mixin type and the property are ignored.

 The default AEM setup now makes use of this configuration by allowing to set the mixin in the author run mode but only have it take effect upon replication to the publish instance.
-See [this page](https://sling.apache.org/documentation/the-sling-engine/authentication/authenticationframework.html) for details how Sling enforces the authentication requirement.
+See the [Sling Authentication - Framework](https://sling.apache.org/documentation/the-sling-engine/authentication/authentication-framework.html) documentation for details how Sling enforces the authentication requirement.

 Adding the `granite:AuthenticationRequired` mixin type within the configured supported paths cause the OSGi registration of the responsible handler to be updated containing a new, additional entry with the `sling.auth.requirements` property.
 If a given authentication requirement specifies the optional `granite:loginPath` property, the value is also registered with the Authenticator with a '-' prefix to be excluded from authentication requirement.